 Handling whistleblower disclosures

 Public companies, large proprietary companies, and corporate trustees of APRA-regulated superannuation entities must have a whistleblower policy from 1 January 2020.
 Among other things, the whistleblower policy must include information about the legal protections available to whistleblowers, and how a company will investigate whistleblower disclosures and protect whistleblowers from detriment.

 ASIC has released Regulatory Guide 270 Whistleblower policies (RG 270) to help companies and other entities establish a whistleblower policy that complies with the legal obligations.
 It also contains our good practice guidance on implementing and maintaining a whistleblower policy.

-Even if your company does not require a formal whistleblower policy, your company may benefit from documenting and implementing a strategy for handling any whistleblower reports you may receive in line with the legislative requirements.
-This may form part of the broader governance or compliance measures within your company.
+Even if your company is not required to have a whistleblower policy under the law, we encourage you to put in place arrangements for handling whistleblower disclosures.
+For those companies that are not required to have a whistleblower policy, our guidance in this information sheet may help you develop these whistleblower arrangements.
+These arrangements may form part of the governance arrangements for your company.
 RG 270 may also assist entities that are not required to have a whistleblower policy but are required to manage whistleblowing in accordance with the Corporations Act.

 Whistling while they work is a Griffith University research project looking at improving managerial responses to whistleblowing in public and private sector organisations.

 |Listen to a podcast on protecting whistleblowers with ASIC Commissioner John Price.|